g4mp3a/geodjango-poc/README.md

 Note: You can also re-generate the requirements.txt file using either
 - `uv pip compile pyproject.toml [uv.lock] -o requirements.txt`
 - `uv export --format requirements-txt > requirements.txt `
-- your preferred method that you like
+- Any other preferred method that you like

 # Run migrations
 python manage.py migrate